myxik/myxik.github.io/content/about.md

 Hi, my name is James Yamazaki.

 I love writing code and learning new things.
-I am a software engineer with machine learning experience.
+I am a software engineer in deep learning.

 You can read about me on the links provided on the main page.